SpaceX Falcon 9 launch set for Thursday

 CAPE CANAVERAL, Fla. - The launch of a new version of SpaceX's Falcon 9 rocket is set for Thursday, officials said Monday.

 SpaceX confirmed the target launch date in a tweet Monday.
-The launch window will open Thursday afternoon at 4:12 pm EDT and last until 6:22 pm EDT.
+The launch window will open Thursday afternoon at 4:12 p.m. and last through 6:22 p.m.

 More Headlines